pracsol/ModernDiskQueue/README.md

 * **BYOS (Bring Your Own Serializer)** - You can specify your own `ISerializationStrategy<T>` for several advantages - you may find it a more elegant/readable way to integrate your own serialization compared to the 'blind bytes' approach; it is ideal for implementing source-generated serialization rather than using reflection-based serialization; custom serializers can be used to natively store your data in MessagePack, protoBuf, or any other format you choose.

+> ℹ️ The built-in XML Serializer, using `DataContractSerializer`, does not support source-generated serialization.
+For this reason, amongst others, new projects may prefer the built-in JSON serializer, which does support source-generated serialization.

 ### Be Consistent
 Obviously you need to use the same strategy when serializing and deserializing data.
 You cannot serialize data as JSON and then deserialize it using the XML serializer.